Naga1101/POO-Project/README.md

 # Object-Oriented-Programming-Project
-Project done for my Object Oriented Programing class, the code was done in java.
+Project done for my Object Oriented Programing class, the code was done in java using bluej.